tendermint/tendermint/docs/tendermint-core/block-sync/reactor.md

 }
 ```

-### Receive routine of Blockchain Reactor
+### Receive routine of Blocksync Reactor

-It is executed upon message reception on the BlockchainChannel inside p2p receive routine.
-There is a separate p2p receive routine (and therefore receive routine of the Blockchain Reactor) executed for each peer.
+It is executed upon message reception on the BlocksyncChannel inside p2p receive routine.
+There is a separate p2p receive routine (and therefore receive routine of the Blocksync Reactor) executed for each peer.
 Note that try to send will not block (returns immediately) if outgoing buffer is full.

 ```go
 handleMsg(pool, m):